Director of Graduate Studies (DGS)

-The DGS chairs the standing Committee on Academic Studies (CAS), which monitors the academic progress of all graduate students.
-The CAS is normally composed of the DGS, the department chair, four members of the teaching and research staff, and two graduate students.
-Current members of the CAS are: Lars Hernquist, Mercedes Lopez-Morales, Karin Oberg, Avi Loeb, John Lewis and Marion Dierickx.
+The DGS chairs the CAS, which monitors the academic progress of all graduate students.
+The CAS is composed of the DGS, the department chair, and four additional members of the teaching and research staff.
+Current members of the CAS are: David Charbonneau, Alyssa Goodman, Lars Hernquist, and John Kovac.
+Daniel Eisenstein as Department Chair is ex officio.

 The purpose of the CAS is to ensure that students receive adequate guidance at various stages of their graduate study, to see that uniform academic standards are applied, and to define the professional qualifications expected by the department for advanced degrees in astronomy and astrophysics.
 At regular intervals the CAS reviews the progress of each graduate student.
-It also reviews and approves Study Plans, arranges Written and Oral Placement Exams, and appoints Research Exam Committees, Thesis Advisory Committees and Thesis Oral Exam Committees.
+It also reviews and approves study plans, arranges the astrophysical inventory and oral exam, and appoints and maintains contact with a students advisory and exam committees.

 Student-Faculty Council (SFC)